-Virginia's Project HOPE "School Nurses: It's Not Just Bandages Anymore!" https://education.wm.edu/centers/hope/publications/infobriefs/documents/ SchoolNurse2014.pdf
+Virginia's Project HOPE School Nurses: It's Not Just Bandages Anymore!25

-Strategies for Food Services Staff
+Strategies for Food Service Staff

-- Look for indicators that a child or youth may be experiencing homelessness, such as someone who does not have lunch or money to purchase a meal, seems extraordinarily hungry and wants more food than is provided in the regular meal, or begs food from his or her peers, and refer this student to the local homeless liaison. - Build positive relationships with students and listen for indicators that a student may be experiencing homelessness; make referrals to the local liaison. - Ensure that homeless students are able to receive free meals immediately upon identification, without the need for paperwork beyond a referral from the local liaison or shelter director, as required by law. - Maintain students' confidentiality regarding their living situation. - Do not implement practices that stigmatize homeless students or others receiving free meals, such as a creating a special line or a different colored ticket. - Arrange for students to receive free food on weekends and in the summer through community backpack programs or other venues.
+- Look for indicators that a child or youth may be experiencing homelessness, such as someone who does not have lunch or money to purchase a meal, seems extraordinarily hungry and wants more food than is provided in the regular meal or begs food from his or her peers, and refer this student to the local homeless liaison. - Build positive relationships with students and listen for indicators that a student may be experiencing homelessness; make referrals to the local liaison. - Ensure that homeless students are able to receive free meals immediately upon identification, without the need

+- for paperwork beyond a referral from the local liaison or shelter director, as required by law. - Maintain students' confidentiality regarding their living situation. - Do not implement practices that stigmatize homeless students or others receiving free meals, such as a creating a special line or a different colored ticket. - Arrange for students to receive free food on weekends and in the summer through community backpack programs or other venues.